sshyran/owntracks-gw/manual/OTAP.md

 ### `versionURI`

-If the Greenwich is configured with a `versionURI`, it will periodically (every `versionInterval` seconds -- default: 3 hours) perform a HTTP POST to that URI in order to be informed on whether the device should or should not attempt an OTAP upgrade as described above.
+If the Greenwich is configured with a `versionURI`, it will periodically (first at startup and then every `versionInterval` seconds -- default: 3 hours) perform a HTTP POST to that URI in order to be informed on whether the device should or should not attempt an OTAP upgrade as described above.
+The device will also wake up during `sleep` to perform the check.

 ```
 set versionURI=http://example.com/versioncheck